SimLab Golf

 Where the ST Max Wins

 GOLFTEC Speed Training.
 This is the ST Max’s biggest differentiator — and it’s exclusive.
-No other launch monitor at this price has GOLFTEC’s guided speed training built in.
+No other launch monitor at this price has GOLFTEC’s guided speed training built in: progressive swing speed drills, real-time comparison to tour averages, and tracked goals.
 If adding distance and developing a structured practice plan matters to you, the ST Max’s software has no peer in its price range.

 Game improvement software depth.
 Bag Mapping, Wedge Matrix, Skills Assessments, and Randomized Practice give you structured tools for deliberate practice.
 The R50’s practice features are solid but less deep on the improvement side.

-Subscription costs over time.
+Total cost over time.
 Wait — this seems backwards at first.
-The ST Max’s subscriptions are higher for courses ($400–600/yr vs $99/yr for R50).
+The ST Max’s subscriptions are higher for courses ($400–600/yr vs $99/yr for the R50).
 But because the ST Max hardware is $2,800 cheaper, the break-even on total cost of ownership is around 5–6 years.
 For most golfers, the ST Max is cheaper over any realistic ownership period.
+The full math is below.

 No extra hardware needed.
-The R50’s built-in 10-inch screen and HDMI out let you connect directly to a projector — no laptop, no tablet, no additional device in the chain.
+The R50’s built-in 10-inch touchscreen and HDMI out let you connect directly to a projector — no laptop, no tablet, no additional device in the chain.
+Home Tee Hero course play runs on the unit itself.
 The ST Max requires a connected device to display anything.
 For simplicity, the R50 is in a different class.

 Low subscription cost.
-At $99/yr, the R50’s Garmin Golf membership covers 43,000 courses.
-If you’re primarily a simulator player and want course access without the subscription complexity, the R50’s pricing model is much simpler.
+At $99/yr, the R50’s Garmin Golf membership covers 43,000 virtual courses — and practice mode, shot data, and impact video are free with no subscription at all.
+If you want course access without subscription complexity, the R50’s pricing model is much simpler.

 Putter support.
 The R50 tracks putting.
 The ST Max does not.
-For complete virtual rounds, this matters.
+For complete virtual rounds where every stroke counts, this matters more than it sounds.

 Shot detection.
 The R50’s 3-camera system captures essentially every swing, including chips and partial shots.
-The ST Max misses 5–10% and is more sensitive to ball placement on the mat.
+The ST Max misses 5–10% and is sensitive to ball placement — the hitting zone is small, and short-game shots need the ball positioned a couple of inches off the laser dot to read reliably.

 Club data quality.
-The R50 measures club data directly.
-The ST Max calculates it from ball flight.
-For golfers who want to build a practice plan around precise club face and path data, the R50’s measured data is more reliable.
+The R50 measures club data directly with its cameras — clubhead speed, path, angle of attack, face angle, face-to-path.
+The ST Max calculates club data from ball flight.
+For golfers building a practice plan around precise face and path numbers, measured data is meaningfully more reliable.

 The Subscription Trade-Off